 Guiding principles for selection of projects

-Interregional cooperation projects are selected through regular calls for proposals.
-These calls can be open to proposals addressing the full scope of the programme.
-The programme authorities may also open targeted calls for proposals focusing on certain topics, subject to the approval of the Monitoring Committee.
-Terms of reference for such calls may take into account developments and results of previous calls, policy trends and other new circumstances, as well as possible guidance by the policy learning platform.
+Interregional cooperation projects will be selected using regular calls for proposals addressing either the full scope of the programme or specific topics, subject to the approval of the Monitoring Committee.
+Their terms of reference may take into account developments and results of previous calls, policy trends and other new circumstances, as well as any guidance from the policy learning platform.

 Applicants will be asked to specify which thematic area of the Interreg Europe programme (as presented in section 1.2.6) is the main focus of their project.
-Projects having cross-cutting synergies among different thematic fields are also welcome as long as the main issue they address remains clear.
+Projects having cross-cutting synergies among different topics are also welcome as long as the main issue they address remains clear.

-To reflect the programme contribution to territorial cohesion, a balanced combination of regions of varying development levels will be encouraged in the project partnerships.
+In order to ensure the programme contributes to territorial cohesion, a balanced combination of regions of varying development levels will be encouraged in the project partnerships.
 In this respect, a broad geographical coverage, spanning different parts of the programme territory would also be desirable in each partnership.
 This implies that partnerships must in principle go beyond cross-border and transnational areas.
 In line with Article 349 of the Treaty on the Functioning of the European Union, the guiding principles also take into consideration the characteristics of outermost regions and the possibility of cooperation among these regions.

 The Programme Manual will provide a detailed description of the criteria used for selecting the projects.
 In terms of quality, the criteria will cover core issues such as the overall relevance of the proposal, the quality of the expected results and the quality of the proposed partnership.

-Finally, horizontal principles (sustainable development, gender equality, equal opportunities and equal treatment) are duly taken into consideration in the application and selection procedure.
-The practical modalities will be further developed in the programme manual.
+Finally, horizontal principles (sustainable development, gender equality, equal opportunities and equal treatment) in accordance with Article 9 of Regulation (EU) 2021/1060 on Common Provisions will be duly taken into consideration in the application, selection, monitoring and evaluation procedures.
+The particulars on how these principles will be applied in practice will be set out in the programme manual.

 Indication of the specific territories targeted, including the planned use of ITI, CLLD or other territorial tools